Cash Loans 101 – Guide for Kiwi Beneficiaries

 • 13.95% to 23.95% for unsecured finance

-When applying for a beneficiary loan, the individual rate assigned to your application will be a reflection of your financial situation and income at the time.
-Historically, many people have automatically assumed that those seeking beneficiary loans are forced to pay sky-high interest rates.
+When applying for a finance and you’re on the benefit, the individual rate assigned to your application will be a reflection of your financial situation and income at the time.
+Historically, many people have automatically assumed that those seeking finance for beneficiaries are forced to pay sky-high interest rates.
 This is not the case.

-What are the terms and conditions of a beneficiary loan?
+What are the terms and conditions of loans for beneficiaries?

 We live in an era of greater transparency in the financial sector.
-This ensures that clients are fully aware of the terms and conditions of their beneficiary loan before any agreement is signed.
-There is a minimum six-month term for beneficiary loans which on the whole tend to be relatively short-term.
+This ensures that clients are fully aware of the terms and conditions of their loan agreement before any agreement is signed.
+There is a minimum six-month term for financing when you’re on the benefit which on the whole tend to be relatively short-term.
 However, on occasion there may be an opportunity to extend this, dependent upon your financial situation.

 Are there any other fees integrated with the loan?

-Some of the charges associated with beneficiary loans include:-
+Some of the charges associated with benefit WINZ loans include:-

 • Setup fees

 • Legal expenses

 It is important to note that the vast majority of charges are only applicable where payments have been missed and/or the client is in danger of default.